Sensitivity analysis of the perturbed utility stochastic traffic equilibrium: Sensitivity analysis

 \subsection{Flow-dependent case: stochastic traffic equilibrium}

-In the previous section, we gave the analytical sensitivity for the perturbed utility route choice model, in which link costs are assumed to be independent of link flows.
+In the previous section, we presented analytical sensitivity results for the PURC model for the case where link costs are independent of link flows.
 We now extend the analysis to the case of perturbed utility stochastic traffic equilibrium, where link costs are flow-dependent.